My Easy Fridge Pickles Recipe

 Final Thoughts

-I’m always amazed at how a few humble ingredients can turn into something so flavorful.
+I’m always amazed at how a few humble ingredients can turn into something so flavourful.
 These quick pickles are bright, crunchy, and endlessly useful.
-The red onion gives a sharp tang and gorgeous color.
+The red onion gives a sharp tang and gorgeous colour.
 The daikon adds a refreshing, mellow bite that balances everything out.
-It’s definitely a new favorite combo.
+It’s definitely a new favourite combo.

 If you try this recipe—or come up with your own veggie twist—I’d love to hear about it.
 Tag me or leave a comment so we can swap ideas!